-We invite all members of our healthcare community, including patients, families, caregivers, member organizations, and community partners, to join us in this important work as we strive to build a more equitable and inclusive healthcare system for everyone in Huron Perth and area.
+We invite our healthcare community to join us in fostering a more equitable system for Huron Perth & Area.

 Key Information